Sea Turtles are ancient creatures.

 A 2005 fossil find in Queensland, Australia, indicated that sea turtles lived more than 110 million years ago.
 Even centuries ago, sea turtles roamed our oceans by the millions.
 In the last 100 years, however, their numbers have been greatly reduced and today all seven species of sea turtles are in danger of global extinction.
 During the summer months, there are approximately 50,000 sea turtles in Florida, making our state the most important nesting area in the United States.

 Sea turtles spend most of their lives in the water, coming ashore only to nest.
 Like salmon, sea turtles will return to the same nesting grounds at which they were born.
-Nesting season begins in early May and hatching continues until late October.
+Nesting season begins in mid April and hatching continues until the end of October.
 A female can lay several nests during one season and only nests every two or three years.
 The hard process of nesting takes hours.
 The mother sea turtle uses her back flippers to dig a hole and deposits 75-130 leathery eggs, each the size of a ping-pong ball.
 The turtle disguises the nest by flinging sand over it.
 Once she leaves the nest, she never returns.

 After incubating for two months (55-60 days), the hatchlings break out of their shells and thrash about together causing the walls of the nest to collapse and the bottom of the hole to rise.
 Once near the surface, the hatchlings wait until the sand temperature cools to emerge, thus the reason why most emerge after dark.
-Once out of the nest, the turtles will try to scramble to the water and swim offshore where they will live for several years in seaweed beds drifting along the Gulf Stream.
+After they are out of the nest, the baby sea turtles will try to scramble to the water and swim offshore where they will live for several years in seaweed beds drifting along the Gulf Stream.

 How You Can Help

-- Make sure to remove chairs, umbrellas, toys and other gear from the beach each night and fill in all holes that you dig.
+- Make sure to remove chairs, umbrellas, toys and other gear from the beach each night and fill in any holes that you’ve dug.
 These obstacles may cause a “false crawl” where a female turtle returns to the water without laying her eggs.
-They may also block a hatchling’s route to the water causing it to remain on the beach and dehydrate.
+They may also block a hatchling’s route to the water causing it to perish.

 - Please pick up all trash, especially plastic, which sea turtles often mistake for food.